Anurodh1122/LiquidGlassSlab/README.md

-# Liquid Glass Slab Shader Demo
+# Apple IOS26 Like Liquid Glass Slab Shader

 A WebGL-based interactive frosted glass / liquid slab shader.
 Users can upload an image, adjust the slab size, curvature, corner radius, transparency, and blur to create a glassy refractive effect.